f5devcentral/f5-agility-labs-big-iq/docs/class4/module2/lab_section6.rst

 .. image:: _media/image68.png

-You’ll notice all of the tests fail.
-For more detailed output, you can view the "report.json" file located in the current directory.
+As the failures in the output show, the Juice Shop application is quite vulnerable.

-As you can clearly see from the output of the tool, the Juice Shop application is quite vulnerable.
+More verbose output is viewable in the "report.json" file located in the current directory.

 In the next section, we will apply a web application firewall (WAF) policy that to protect the application